Stock Market

 The Truth About P/Es

-There has been no greater factor to the variability of investors’ returns over decade-long periods than the impact of the trend in the market P/E ratio.
-History shows that the change in the market P/E ratio over a decade often doubles or halves investor returns.
+There has been no factor with a greater impact on the variability of investors’ returns over decade-long periods than the trend in the market P/E ratio.
+History shows that the change in the market P/E ratio over a decade often doubles or halves investors’ returns.
 This article and its graphs explain P/E, explore its history, and detail its implications.
-An addendum titled “About Every Five Years…” has been added to discuss periodic distortions in the P/E ratio (including the significant distortion in 2006 and 2007).
+An addendum titled “About Every Five Years…” has been included to discuss periodic distortions in the P/E ratio (including the significant distortion in 2006 and 2007).

 Updated